Healthy Homes Assessment Roseneath

 • Are there enough drainage and draught stopping?

-The consequences of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be extremely costly for landlords and property managers.
+For expert guidance, contact us today to book your rental property house assessment.

 home assessments for rental properties